 Personal Capital vs Mint vs Quicken vs Money dance vs Countabout are all potential options to help you get a better grip on your personal finances or tidy up your investment portfolios.

-That said, it can be confusing to decide which one meets your requirements.
-So let’s break it down.
+That said, deciding which one meets your requirements can be confusing.
+So let's break it down.

 With personal bookkeeping software costing anything from zero dollars up to as much as 100 per year, it's important to know your needs and limitations before you invest.